Wabash Tunnel

 The Wabash Tunnel is a former railway tunnel and presently an automobile tunnel through Mt.
 Washington in the city of Pittsburgh, Pennsylvania, United States.
 Constructed early in the 20th century by railroad magnate George J. Gould for the Wabash Railroad, it was closed to trains and cars between 1946 and 2004.

 Operation as a railroad tunnel

-Conceived in the late 1800s, the tunnel was built in 1903 for Gould's Wabash Pittsburgh Terminal Railway venture into Pittsburgh, which failed in 1908.
+Conceived in the late 1800s, the tunnel was built in 1903 for Gould's Wabash Pittsburgh Terminal Railway venture into Pittsburgh, which failed financially in 1908.
 It carried passenger trains into the city until 1931, and freight trains until 1946.
 After the end of train service, the tunnel sat empty for many years.
-The tunnel was once connected to the Wabash Bridge across the Monongahela River, but this was demolished in 1948, and was not replaced.
+The tunnel was once connected to the Wabash Bridge across the Monongahela River, but the bridge was demolished in 1948, and was not replaced.
 Its two stone support piers remain in the river.

 Conversion to a transitway

 In the early 1970s Pittsburgh Regional Transit, then known as Port Authority, or PAT, spent US$6 million (US$ million today) rebuilding the tunnel for the never-to-be-operational Skybus people mover system.
-(This project was to include a new Monongahela River bridge.)
+The project was also to include a new Monongahela River bridge.